Treasurys Strengthen Amid Month-End Demand

-U.S. government bonds strengthened again Wednesday as the market benefited from month-end demand.
+U.S. government bonds strengthened again Wednesday as month-end buying added to demand that has been building along with declining inflation expectations.

 Continue Reading Below

-In recent trading, the yield on the benchmark 10-year Treasury note was 2.206%, according to Tradeweb, compared with 2.217% Tuesday.
+The yield on the benchmark 10-year Treasury note settled at 2.198%, compared with 2.217% Tuesday.
 Yields fall when bond prices rise.

-Traders say month-end buying is likely to provide some support for the bond market Wednesday.

-During the last trading session of a month, newly minted bonds replace maturing debt in some bond indexes.
-Fund and portfolio managers who track bond indexes need to replicate the move by buying Treasurys.
-Some investors adjust their portfolios before the last trading session of a month.

 In recent weeks, bond investors have grown increasingly confident that there won't be a big increase in inflation in the coming months.
 That has made bonds more attractive because inflation chips away their fixed returns over time and can spur the Fed to raise interest rates, which also diminishes the value of outstanding government debt.